clementvidon/Multipipe_tutor/README.md

 # Summary

-This project aims to guarantee me a quick and clear reunderstanding of my implementation of the multi-pipe when the notion will be as rusty as a distant memory the day I need it.
+This small project aims to guarantee me a quick and clear reunderstanding of my implementation of the multi-pipe when the notion will be as rusty as a distant memory the day I need it.